devxhub/devxhub-layer2json/README.md

-# DxH - Layer2JSON
+# Devxhub - Layer2JSON

-**DxH - Layer2JSON** is a Figma plugin that exports design layers (text, images, shapes) as structured JSON.
+**Devxhub - Layer2JSON** is a Figma plugin that exports design layers (text, images, shapes) as structured JSON.
 This plugin uses TypeScript and NPM to make development easy and streamlined.

 ## Getting Started